Dooms10/SkillSync-LMS-Full-Stack-App-With-MERN-Stack/README.md

 Admin dashboard for managing users and courses

-Responsive design for various devices​
+Responsive design for various devices
-YouTube

 🧱 Frontend (React.js)
 Routing: Implemented using React Router for navigation between pages.